Thousands of citizens are amateur scientists as 1000 eyes definitely see more

 They pass the data which is collected on to the professionals of the. org and tested for suitability to be included in relevant scientific studies and other environmental issues.

 The help of modern technology

 Because most people have a computer nowadays, it has become a lot easier to be in contact.
-Individuals using smartphones, private telescopes, a weather station, and even binoculars have increased the number of observations and all this forms a human and technological network which surpasses the capability of the official groups.
+Individuals using smartphones, private telescopes, a weather station, and even binoculars have increased the number of observations and all this forms a human and technological network that surpasses the capability of the official groups.

 Many and unusual projects

 There are a large variety of projects available.
-Counting the sunspots, documenting when suicidal behavior is observed on the internet, observing the Iberian Wolf and counting how many there are, informing on the effects of earthquakes, observations on plagues and reporting wildfires.
+Counting the sunspots, documenting when suicidal behavior is observed on the internet, observing the Iberian Wolf and counting how many there are, informing on the effects of earthquakes, observations on plagues, and reporting wildfires.
 Even reporting foul smells worldwide.